 I have researched many organizations that offer Orton-Gillingham training.
 Why should I choose the Professional Training Institute?

-Our Orton-Gillingham training is accredited by the Academy of Orton-Gillingham Practitioners and Educators, which means that our training program has undergone a rigorous application and site-visitation process.
+Our Orton-Gillingham training is accredited by the Orton-Gillingham Academy, which means that our training program has undergone a rigorous application and site-visitation process.
 Our training meets the standards set forth by the Academy.

-Our training and supervision are offered by Fellows of the Academy of Orton-Gillingham Practitioners and Educators.
+Our training and supervision are offered by Fellows of the Orton-Gillingham Academy.